aicatalyst-team/mcp-trust-plane/SECURITY.md

 ### Email

-If you are unable to use GitHub's private reporting, email us at:
+If you are unable to use GitHub's private reporting, email us.
-security@abluva.com

 Please use the subject line: `[SECURITY] <brief description>`